A 501(c)(3) Public Charity

 Where Sacred Space Becomes Shared Purpose

 We believe sacred space is not limited to worship — it is woven from presence, purpose, and shared humanity.
 Across this country, churches stand quiet.
 Once the heartbeat of communities, many now sit unused, underfunded, or on the brink of being lost.
 At the same time, artists search for space.
 Neighbors search for nourishment.
-Travelers search for somewhere to be fed and washed.

 The Lattice Project weaves these threads together.
 We repurpose underutilized churches into community-rooted sanctuaries — places where artists live and work, where music and spirit echo in the walls, where food is served, where healing is offered, where belonging is the only requirement.